-Powder for oral suspension

-1 bottle of 45 g

-A measuring cup (graduated to indicate 23 ml), 5 ml oral syringe and a press-in bottle adaptor
+Powder for oral suspension 1 bottle of 45 g A measuring cup (graduated to indicate 23 ml), 5 ml oral syringe and a press-in bottle adaptor

-Oral use after constitution

-Shake bottle for approximately 10 seconds before use.
+Read the package leaflet before use.
+For oral use after constitution Shake bottle for approximately 10 seconds before use.
 Use the oral syringe provided in the pack to measure the correct dose.

-Constitution instructions:

-Tap the bottle to release the powder.
+Constitution instructions: Tap the bottle to release the powder.
 Add 46 ml of water and shake vigorously for about 1 minute.